RAF Odiham

 A New Menace

-In response to the invasion of Europe, Hitler retaliated by sending over scores of V-1 flying bombs with the first falling on London on 13 June 1944, one week after the start of Overlord.
-Hundreds of V-1s were targeted at south east England with most crossing over Sussex and Kent, but with some entering Hampshire's airspace.
+In response to the invasion of Europe, Hitler retaliated by sending over scores of V1 flying bombs, with the first falling on London on 13 June 1944, one week after the start of Overlord.
+Hundreds were targeted at south-east England, with most crossing over Sussex and Kent, but with some entering Hampshire's airspace.

-The V-1 would be launched from its sites in Northern France and would fly on a predetermined course controlled by its on-board gyros.
-The sound of the craft gave it nicknames such as Doodlebug and Buzz Bomb and it came to be feared by the populace of Southern England for its erratic and unpredictable nature, as when the engine stopped it would go into a terminal dive, at the conclusion of which the warhead would detonate.
+The V1 would be launched from its sites in Northern France and fly on a predetermined course controlled by onboard gyros.
+The craft's sound gave it nicknames such as Doodlebug and Buzz Bomb and became feared by the populace of Southern England for its erratic and unpredictable nature.
+When the engine stopped, it would go into a terminal dive, after which the warhead would detonate upon impact.

-Interception of the V-1s was a hazardous occupation as attacking from the rear often resulted in the warhead detonating in the face of the attacking fighter.
-Another way to counter the bomb was to, if you could catch it, fly alongside, slide your wing under the V-1s wing and tip it over where it would plummet to the ground.
-Unfortunately, for 96 Squadron V.1 trade was sparse and they disbanded on 12 December 1944.
+Interception of the V1s was a hazardous occupation as attacking from the rear often resulted in the warhead detonating in the face of the attacking fighter.
+Another way to counter the bomb was to if you could catch it, fly alongside, slide your wing under the bomb's wing and tip it over where it would plummet to the ground.
+Unfortunately, trade was sparse for No. 96 Squadron, and they disbanded on 12 December 1944.

 Towards Wars End

-The War was drawing near to ending but Hitler still had some surprises up his sleeve.
-In December 1944 the Germans launched their last offensive in the west with an attack through the Ardennes, which caught the Allies completely off guard.
-The plan was to drive an attack through to the port of Antwerp thus cutting off the Allied supply route.
-Bad weather hampered Allied air operations and in what was to become known as the Battle Of The Bulge, initial advances were made, but the Allies prevailed and pushed the offensive back.
-The Germans capacity to fight was now severely depleted and they were unable to replace their loses.
+The war was drawing near to ending, but Hitler still had some surprises up his sleeve.
+In December 1944, the Germans launched their last offensive in the west with an attack through the Ardennes, which caught the Allies completely off guard.
+The plan was to drive an attack through to the port of Antwerp, thus cutting off the Allied supply route.
+Bad weather hampered Allied air operations, and in what was to become known as the Battle of the Bulge, initial advances were made, but the Allies prevailed and pushed the offensive back.
+The Germans capacity to fight was now severely depleted, and they were unable to replace their losses.

-The last major attack by the Luftwaffe took place on 1 January 1945 and was in support of the Battle Of The Bulge.
-Operation Bodenplatt was planned to catch the Allies aircraft off guard and so gain air superiority to allow the stalled advance of the German Army and Waffen SS on the battlefield.
-The attack was a surprise and many Allied aircraft were lost on the ground, however, the operation was ultimately a failure with the Luftwaffe losing many aircraft and more crucially pilots, which could not be replaced at this stage of the war.
+The last major attack by the Luftwaffe took place on 1 January 1945 and was in support of the Battle of the Bulge.
+Operation Bodenplatt was planned to catch the Allies aircraft off guard and gain air superiority to allow the stalled advance of the German Army and Waffen SS on the battlefield.
+The attack was a surprise, and many Allied aircraft were lost on the ground.
+However, the operation was ultimately a failure, with the Luftwaffe losing many machines and, more crucially, pilots, which could not be replaced at this stage of the war.

-Back at Odiham 511 FRU had disbanded and 604 Squadron, flying Mosquito NF XIIIs arrived in December 1944 from Predannack in Cornwall.
-By mid December 147 Wing unit, 264 Squadron, flew in with their Mosquito NF VIIIs.
-Both 604 and 264 Squadrons had left by the year's end, leaving Odiham with only the Oxfords of 1516 BAT flight in residence.
+Back at Odiham, No. 511 FRU had disbanded, and No. 604 Squadron, flying Mosquito NF XIIIs, arrived in December 1944 from Predannack in Cornwall.
+By mid-December, No. 147 Wing unit, No. 264 Squadron, flew in with their Mosquito NF VIIIs.
+Both Nos.
+604 and 264 Squadrons had left by the year's end, leaving Odiham with only the Oxfords of No. 1516 BAT flight in residence.

-In January 1945 Dunsfold was taken over as satellite to Odiham with activity at the latter being now very sparse.
+In January 1945, Dunsfold was taken over as satellite to Odiham, with activity at the latter being very sparse.

-On 7 June 1945 Odiham transferred from Fighter (11 Group) to Transport Command (46 Group) with station HQ staff arriving from RAF Blakehill Farm.
-Soon after Dakotas of 233 Squadron arrived and began scheduled flights to the continent, being joined in August by a detachment of C-47s from 437 Squadron (RCAF).
-The Dakotas ferried fuel, medical supplies and food to the Continent, bringing back troops and rumour has it, William Joyce, the infamous Lord Haw Haw who kept the Allies entertained with his propaganda broadcasts from Germany throughout the war.
+On 7 June 1945, Odiham transferred from Fighter (No. 11 Group) to Transport Command (No. 46 Group) with station HQ staff arriving from RAF Blakehill Farm.
+Soon after, Dakotas of No. 233 Squadron arrived and began scheduled flights to the continent, joined in August by a detachment of C-47s from No. 437 Squadron RCAF.
+The Dakotas ferried fuel, medical supplies and food to the Continent, bringing back troops and rumour has it, William Joyce, the infamous Lord Haw-Haw, who kept the Allies entertained with his propaganda broadcasts from Germany throughout the war.

 Wars End